hotwaxlab/ocellight-perception-bustier/hardware/README.md

 With a PCB redesign, the microcontroller itself can be replaced with a different one or with a single-board computer.

-See [docs/expansion-ideas.md](/docs/expansion-ideas.md) for some suggested avenues of inquiry.
+See the [expansion ideas][expansion-ideas] file for some suggested avenues of inquiry.

+[expansion-ideas]: /docs/expansion-ideas.md "Expansion ideas"

 ---